How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 1. Idle time Out: This is the maximum period users can stay without interacting with the software.
 When this feature is activated, users will be automatically logged out after a specified period of inactivity.

-2. App Session Life Span: This is the maximum period users’ session can last i.e. a user will be automatically logged out once the set life span elapse.
-Note that a session starts when a user logs into the software and ends when then user logs out.
+2. App Session Life Span: This is the maximum period a user’s session can last, i.e., a user will be automatically logged out once the set life span elapses.
+Note that a session starts when a user logs into the software and ends when the user logs out.

-3. Multiple User Sessions: This determines if the user will be permitted to log into the software on more than one browser, tabs on a browser or device at the same time.
+3. Multiple User Sessions: This determines if the user will be permitted to log into the software on more than one browser, tab on a browser, or device at the same time.

 NOTE: Only administrators can carry out these operations

-Follow the Steps below to carry out the operations listed above on the Compliance Planet AML software.
+Follow the Steps below to perform the operations listed above in the Compliance Planet AML software.

 • From the left-hand side menu click “Control Panel” as in fig below.